PyGEM-Community/PyGEM/docs/install_pygem.md

 (install_pygem_target)=
 # Installation
-The Python Glacier Evolution Model has been packaged using Poetry and is hosted on the Python Package Index ([PyPI](https://pypi.org/project/pygem/)), such that all dependencies should install seamlessly.
+The Python Glacier Evolution Model has been packaged using Poetry and is hosted on the Python Package Index ([PyPI](https://pypi.org/project/pygem/)), to ensure that all dependencies install seamlessly.
 It is recommended that users create a [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) environment from which to install the model dependencies and core code.
 If you do not yet have conda installed, see [conda's documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install) for instructions.

 Next, choose your preferred PyGEM installation option:<br>
-- [**stable**](stable_install_target): this is the latest version officially released and has a fixed version number (e.g. v1.0.1).
+- [**stable**](stable_install_target): this is the latest version that has been officially released to PyPI, with a fixed version number (e.g. v1.0.1).
+It is intended for general use.
 - [**dev**](dev_install_target): this is the development version.
 It might contain new features and bug fixes, but is also likely to continue to change until a new release is made.
-This is the recommended way if you want to work with the latest changes to the code.
+This is the recommended option if you want to work with the latest changes to the code.
-- [**dev+**](dev+_install_target): this is the recommended way if you plan to contribute to the PyGEM and make your own changes to the code.
+- [**dev+**](dev+_install_target): this is the recommended option if you plan to contribute to the PyGEM and make your own changes to the code.

 ```{note}
 The **dev** and **dev+** installation options require [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) software to be installed on your computer.